nickveenhof/facets/developer-docu.md

 In addition to facet data retrieval, the url processor plugin is also responsible for building facet links and setting breadcrumb trails.

-Each adapter instance is associated with a single url processor plugin.
-The plugin is associated with the adapter via hook_facetapi_searcher_info() implementations.
+Each facet_manager instance is associated with a single url processor plugin.
+The plugin is associated with the facet_manager via hook_facetapi_searcher_info() implementations.

-### Adapter (plugin)
+### FacetManager (plugin)

-Adapters are responsible for abstracting interactions with the Search backend that are necessary for faceted search.
-The adapter is also responsible for retrieving facet information passed by the user via the url processor plugin taking the appropriate action, whether it is checking dependencies for all enabled facets or passing the appropriate query type plugin to the backend
+FacetManagers are responsible for abstracting interactions with the Search backend that are necessary for faceted search.
+The facet_manager is also responsible for retrieving facet information passed by the user via the url processor plugin taking the appropriate action, whether it is checking dependencies for all enabled facets or passing the appropriate query type plugin to the backend